Khalil al-Hindawi: Career

 In 1929, he worked as a teacher at Deir ez-Zor high school in Syria, and started writing in Al Risala and Al Muktataf magazines.
 In 1939, he moved to Aleppo at the request of Saadallah al-Jabiri (later to become Prime Minister of Syria in 1943).
 He taught in Aleppo high schools until his retirement in 1966.

 Hindawi is considered by the Syrian Ministry of Education to be the first teacher who knew the value of the text and was interested in analyzing it and offering insights into the form of a literature review.
 He did that in the 1930s, when people were only repeating the translation of the writers at that time, and totally depending on literary historians' provisions.

 He was appointed Director of the Arab Cultural Center of Aleppo in 1958.

-He was a member of the United Arab Republic delegation to the Asian-African writers' conference that was held in Tashkent in 1958.

-He was a member of the Syrian delegation to the first Arab writers conference that was held in Beit Mery, Lebanon in 1954.

-He was a member of the Syrian delegation to the Asian-African writers' conference that was held in Beirut in 1967.

-He was a member of the Syrian delegation to the Arab writers' conference that was held in Damascus in 1971.

 He held the presidency of the Arab Writers Union in Aleppo until his death in 1976.

 A ceremony in the honor of Khalil Al hindawi was organized by the Arab Writers Union and the faculty of Arts at Aleppo University in March 1974.
 The occasion was to mark half a century of his literary work.

-On 27 November 1976, he was granted the Honor Medal of Syrian Merit, First Class.
+He has been granted the Honor Medal of Syrian Merit, First Class.